All Episodes

 To put it another way, and I believe you will understand as you are in possession of no small degree of technical skill due to your background, Douglas Adams once famously said, we're stuck with technology when what we really want is just stuff that works.

-I mean, clearly he knows what, you know, what he's saying.
+I mean, clearly he knows what he's saying.

-Nassim Haramein was born, so anyway, so I've connected with With Anonymous, obviously, and we'll see where it goes from here.
+So anyway, so I've connected with Anonymous, obviously, and we'll see where it goes from here.

-With an innate innate reverence for the design or nature and a determination to discover the basic building blocks
+He grew up in eastern Canada with an innate reverence for the design or nature and a determination to discover the basic building blocks of creation.

-His dedication to scientific exploration combined with his keen observation of the behavior of nature led him to a specific geometric pattern which is at the core of his approach and the new perspective in Unified Field.
+His dedication to scientific exploration combined with his keen observation of the behavior of nature led him to a specific geometric pattern which is at the core of his approach and the new perspective in unified field theory.

 He's got a couple of young sons that he raises in Hawaii.